Frank Patrick O'Connor: Later life

 In 1935, he was appointed to the Senate of Canada by Liberal Prime Minister William Lyon Mackenzie King.
 He represented the senatorial division of Scarborough Junction, Ontario until his death in 1939.

 Frank and Mary Ellen had a daughter, Mary; and Frank adopted Mary Ellen's young son William.

 O'Connor survived his wife, who died in 1931, and died at this estate at age 54.

 Legacy

 A Roman Catholic, O'Connor gave $500,000 in the 1930s to the Archdiocese of Toronto under the trusteeship of Cardinal James Charles McGuigan, one of numerous bequests to causes and organizations in his faith.

 Senator O'Connor College School, a Toronto Catholic District School Board high school, was named in his honour.

 His 600 acre estate was later acquired by the Toronto Catholic School Board (located next to the high school named after him) and sold.
 It was being restored and has been damaged by a fire in 2012.
 The remaining lands of the 240 hectares estate was developed for residential use.

-One of the 15 islands that make up Toronto Islands Park is called Senator Frank Patrick O'Connor Island on Google maps.
+One of the 15 islands that make up Toronto Islands Park is called Senator Frank Patrick O'Connor Island.
 There are no buildings on this island and it is only accessible by water.